SherifShousha/MoveIt_FOON-for-industry-4.0/Readme.txt

 ##Implementation
 The goal of the implementation was to make the robot acting human-like by using the FOON graph to extract the needed object to achieve a specific goal.
-When the robot received a command, it had to know the input object and its state and it had to plan the motion sequence, which led to the change in the object state to complete the task successfully.
+When the robot received a command, it had to know the input object and its state and it had to plan the motion sequence, which led to the change in the object state to complete the task successfully.
 In our implementation, we created an environment that includes two kinds of beer, “augustiner” beer and “rothaus” beer.
 Each beer has its own beer box.
 The environment begins with the beer bottles located on a table and the boxes located on another table.
 The robot should use a input command like “sort beer” to build a sequence of actions using the FOON to sort every kind of beer in its own box.
 Furthermore, the robot should be able to sort any kind of beer to its box from the input command.